jizhang/jizhang.github.com/source/_drafts/deploy-flink-job-cluster-on-kubernetes.md

 * `${JOB}` can be replaced by `envsubst`, so that config files can be reused by different jobs.
 * Container's entry point is changed to `standalone-job.sh`.
 It will start the JobManager in foreground, scan the class path for a `Main-Class`, or you can specify the full class name via `-j` option.
+* JobManager's RPC address is the k8s [Service][14]'s name, which we will create later.
+Other containers can access JobManager via this host name.
 * Blob server and queryable state server's ports are by default random.
 We change them to fixed ports for easy exposure.

 ```bash